About Our Foundation.

 He enjoys life in Connecticut with his wife Lisa, their three children, their spouses, and grandchildren.

 Steve has been an A&P mechanic for more than 45 years, held an IA for more than 40 years, been an FAA DME for more than 30 years, and been an FAA DAR for more than 25 years.

 Steve is a corporate pilot and holds an ATP (AMEL) and Commercial ASEL, ASES, AMES, and Glider ratings, with BE-1900, DC-3, G-111, G-200, and G-280 type ratings, and is a MEI, CFI-G, AGI, and IGI, in addition to his A&P/IA qualifications.

 Steve lives in Stonington, CT with his wife.

-Sherry shoulders much of the administrative and operational burden of our growing volunteer corps as the Foundation's sole employee.
+Sherry shoulders much of the administrative and operational burden of our growing volunteer corps.
 She coordinates many of our missions, books airshow appearances, and works through our many logistical challenges.

 She lives in Westerly, RI.

 Barry started his career as an A&P mechanic in heavy overhaul at Pan American World Airways, and later worked as an avionics line mechanic at Delta Air Lines at LaGuardia Airport.
 He most recently worked as a specialist in the installation and maintenance of security systems for power and utility companies, before joining the Foundation as a part-time Restoration Manager and staff mechanic in January 2024.